 Southern Idaho Living Magazine!

 After two years of hard work, visualizing and believing, we have made a great idea into a reality.
-None of this could have been possible without the support of many people.
-I especially thank Don and Janet Ames and Ryan Howe for their contributions.

 From the day I moved here I have dreamed of joining my love for photography and design with my love for this great region.
 In every issue we will celebrate the best of southern Idaho, from Declo to Glenns Ferry and Ketchum to Jackpot.
 You’ll find in-depth features on interesting people doing amazing things, tips for gardening, cooking and decorating, family travel destinations, events, and things to do.
 We will revisit the area’s rich history, as well as look toward a promising future.

 I can’t think of a better cover story for our premiere issue than Johnny U. His love for this area and his longing to return after years of performing on the road reminds me of my journey.
 Like Johnny, I love southern Idaho and look forward to showcasing it within these pages.
 I invite you to join us on our journey.